-- Providers with < 1% doses of vaccine loss/waste (excluding flu vaccine) will not be required to restitute for the first occurrence. - The Restitution Agreement stipulates that the provider must replace vaccines on a dose-fordose basis by privately purchasing the vaccine doses within 90 days of signing the Agreement.

-- The provider must submit to the VFC program a copy of the receipt for all privately-purchased vaccine procured to fulfill the Agreement. - Providers must track each dose given to VFC-eligible children. - VFC program staff may sample charts during a subsequent visit to the provider's office to ensure that vaccines purchased as restitution were appropriately given to VFC-eligible children. - The VFC program staff will work with the provider during the restitution process to supplement vaccines not included in the Agreement to ensure there is no disruption in the provider's ability to administer all ACIP-recommended vaccines. - Failure to fulfill the terms of the Provider Agreement may result in disenrollment from the VFC program and possible referral to outside agencies.
+- Providers with ≤ 1% doses of vaccine loss/waste (excluding flu vaccine) may not be required to restitute for the first occurrence.
+Providers with >1% of doses lost must abide by the Restitution Agreement which stipulates that the provider must replace vaccines on a dosefor-dose basis by privately purchasing the vaccine doses within 90 days of signing the Agreement. - The provider must submit to the VFC program a copy of the receipt for all privatelypurchased vaccine procured to fulfill the Agreement. - Providers must track each dose given to VFC-eligible children. - VFC program staff may sample charts during a subsequent visit to the provider's office to ensure that vaccines purchased as restitution were appropriately given to VFC-eligible children. - The VFC program staff will work with the provider during the restitution process to supplement vaccines not included in the Agreement to ensure there is no disruption in the provider's ability to administer all ACIP-recommended vaccines. - Failure to fulfill the terms of the Provider Agreement may result in disenrollment from the VFC program and possible referral to outside agencies.